Logo for Vibrationdamage.com

 Up

 If you have construction, e.g. road work or development, starting, especially within 100 feet of your home, there are some things that it would be wise to do to protect yourself and your investment in your home.
 This is especially true if the construction company and/or the project sponsor have a record of causing construction damage on past projects.
 Depending on the type of work, the way it is being done and how vibrations move through the soil in your locale, there may be reason for concern for any construction close enough to hear.
+Just below, you'll find a quick list of first steps for the homeowner who may have construction-caused damage.
+The Checklist section of this chapter provides a hyperlinked quick summary of the steps that most homeowners will have to take in pursuing a claim to resolution.
+Even if you're in a hurry, you will also want to be sure to read the CVDG Intro, which has an overall, relatively short, summary of the CVDG content.

 Following is a short list, in approximate chronological order, of what you might need to do to prepare for construction in your area or deal with damage after construction has begun, abstracted and highly condensed from the content of the free Construction Vibration Damage Guide for Homeowners (CVDG free), https://vibrationdamage.com/download.htm.
 The links below point to the original CVDG chapters which discuss the topics mentioned in much greater detail.
 The CVDG Pro has comprehensive information for those with damage and those who must address damage occurrences.
 The sooner you start the steps below, the more protection you will have in the event that damage occurs: